KittenLord/summaries/rfc9110-HTTP-Semantics.md

 ### 8.4.
 Content-Encoding

-Primarily used to indicate compression or whatever
+Primarily used to indicate compression and related

 ```
 Content-Encoding ::= content-coding#
 ```

 The sender that applied the encoding(s) MUST list them in the order in which they were applied.
-The coding named "identity" is reserved and SHOULD NOT be included.
+The coding named "identity" is reserved and SHOULD NOT be used here.

 If the media type includes an inherent encoding, it is not restated in Content-Encoding (unless it is applied once more outside of the media type definition)